howardmann/Tutorials/rails_api.md

 Delete auto-generated GET routes from controller as required in config/routes.rb file.

 Create our controllers.
 If we wish to sideload association data, then add include: after render json and include the associated model and then the properties we want associated.
 The serializer will then sideload this data per jsonAPI standard

+For ember specific apps we will be serving our create and update payload in the jsonAPI format.
+As a result we will need our strong params to accept the payload in the format of :data[:attributes].
+To enable AMS to be able to parse this we have to add an additional mime type change (see next section below)
 ```ruby
 # app/controllers/movie_controllers.rb
 class MoviesController < ApplicationController